Purinergic receptor

 Purinergic receptors, also known as purinoceptors, are a family of plasma membrane molecules that are found in almost all mammalian tissues.
 Within the field of purinergic signalling, these receptors have been implicated in learning and memory, locomotor and feeding behavior, and sleep.
 More specifically, they are involved in several cellular functions, including proliferation and migration of neural stem cells, vascular reactivity, apoptosis and cytokine secretion.
 These functions have not been well characterized and the effect of the extracellular microenvironment on their function is also poorly understood.

-Geoff Burnstock originally separated purinoceptors into P1 adenosine receptors and P2 nucleotide (ATP, ADP) receptors.
+Geoffrey Burnstock originally separated purinoceptors into P1 adenosine receptors and P2 nucleotide (ATP, ADP) receptors.
 P2 receptors were later subdivided into P2X, P2Y, P2T, and P2Z receptors.
 Subclasses X and Y mediated vasoconstriction and vasodilation, respectively, in the smooth muscle of some arteries.
 They had been observed in blood vessels, smooth muscle, heart, hepatocytes, and parotid acinar cells.
 Subclass T was only observed in thrombocytes, platelets and megakaryocytes.
 Subclass Z required ~100 μM-ATP for activation, where the previous classes required <1 μM.
 They had been observed in mast cells and lymphocytes.

 In the early 1990s, purinoceptors were cloned and characterized, and the P2 subclasses were redefined.
 Now, P2 receptors are classified based on structure: P2X are ionotropic and P2Y are metabotropic.
 Appropriately, P2Z was reclassified as P2X7 and P2T was reclassified as P2Y1.